-The earliest applications of LCI were on resistivity data (Auken and Christiensen, 2004; Wisén et al., 2005; Auken et al., 2005).
+- 70 The earliest applications of LCI were on resistivity data (Auken and Christiensen, 2004; Wisén et al., 2005; Auken et al., 2005).
 The first successful application of the LCI to surface-waves was performed by Wisén and Christiansen (2005).
 Despite the LCI's capability as an effective tool for estimating near-surface models, its full potential in practical applications has not been fully exploited.
-In LCI this technique, several multi-channel DCs available along a line or over an area are associated with local relevant 1D models and inverted simultaneously.
-The parameters of the 1D models are connected laterally and vertically through a set of constraints, whose strength controls the variations between model parameters in-at adjacent model points (Boiero and Socco 2010).
+In this technique, several multi-channel DCs available along a line or over an area are associated with local relevant 1D models and inverted simultaneously.
+The parameters of the 1D models are connected laterally and vertically through a set of constraints, whose strength controls the variations between model parameters at - adjacent model points (Boiero and Socco 2010).
 As a result, consistent and smooth estimated pseudo 2-D or 3-D models are usually obtained from the LCI applications.

-In the context of earthquake seismology, SWT is a well-established method for V_s reconstruction of the crust and upper mantle (Wespestad et al., 2019; Bao et al., 2015; Boiero, 2009; Yao et al., 2008; Shapiro et al., 2005).
-Recently, a few authors showed the application of SWT for near-surface characterization, using active (Da Col et al., 2019; Socco et al., 2014; Khosro Anjom et al., 2021) and passive data (Badal et al., 2013; Picozzi et al., 2009; Colombero et al., 2022).
+In the context of earthquake seismology, SWT is a well-established method for $V_s$ reconstruction of the crust and upper mantle (Wespestad et al., 2019; Bao et al., 2015; Boiero, 2009; Yao et al., 2008; Shapiro et al., 2005).
+Recently, a few authors showed the application of SWT for near-surface characterization using active (Da Col et al., 2019; Socco et al.,

-In the literature, DC estimation methods are usually categorized into multi-channel and two-station methods, even though there are no theoretical and-or significant technical differences between the two approaches (Papadopoulou, 2021).
-The

-- 95 multi-channel technique is the most common approach, in which the recordings from an array of receivers (in a2-D scheme) go through a wavefield transform (e.g., f-k, f- v{\perp} and τ -p)a and the DC is picked on the spectrum as the local maxima within the frequency band of surface-waves.
-The multi-channel processing stage is repeated to estimate DCs at different locations, which are then inverted individually (e.g., fast simulated annealing of Beaty et al., 2002) or simultaneously (e.g., LCI of Socco et al., 2009) to estimate the V_s model.
-For SWT, DC are estimated using the two-station processing method, in which - 100 the receiver couples aligned with sources are considered to estimate many path-averaged DCs that are later inverted using a tomographic scheme to estimate directly (Boschi and Ekstrom, 2002; Fang et al., 2015; Boiero, 2009; Socco et al., 2014; Karimpour et al., 2022) or indirectly (Yoshizawa and Kennett, 2004; Shapiro and Ritzwoller, 2002; Yao et al., 2008) the V_s model.
+- authors showed the application of SWT for near-surface characterization using active (Da Col et al., 2019; Socco et al., 2014; Khosro Anjom et al., 2021) and passive data (Badal et al., 2013; Picozzi et al., 2009; Colombero et al., 2022).
+In the literature, DC estimation methods are usually categorized into multi-channel and two-station methods, even though there are no theoretical or significant technical differences between the two approaches (Papadopoulou, 2021).
+The multi-channel technique is the most common approach, in which the recordings from an array of receivers (in a 2-D scheme) go - through a wavefield transform (e.g., f-k, f-v, and $\tau$ -p), and the DC is picked on the spectrum as the local maxima within the frequency band of surface-waves.
+The multi-channel processing stage is repeated to estimate DCs at different locations, which are then inverted individually (e.g., fast simulated annealing of Beaty et al., 2002) or simultaneously (e.g., LCI of Socco et al., 2009) to estimate the $V_s$ model.
+For SWT, DC are estimated using the two-station processing method, in which the receiver couples aligned with sources are considered to estimate many path-averaged DCs that are later inverted using a - 90 tomographic scheme to estimate directly (Boschi and Ekstrom, 2002; Fang et al., 2015; Boiero, 2009; Socco et al., 2014; Karimpour et al., 2022) or indirectly (Yoshizawa and Kennett, 2004; Shapiro and Ritzwoller, 2002; Yao et al., 2008) the Vs model.

-Here, we show the application of the three surface-wave methods, (W/D, LCI, and SWT), to estimate both V_s and V_p models.

-- 105 The first two methods are based on multichannel DCs, whereas the latter relies on the-DCs from two-station method.
-We apply the methods to a challenging test data set that was acquired in-at a hard-rock site using the earpet-irregular source-receiver recording techniquelayout.
-The irregular source-receiver outline of carpet recording-limits the use of conventional multi-channel processing methods.
-Conversely, the irregular combination of source-receiver is favorable for the estimation of many two-station DCs with different azimuthal angles, providing high data coverage and uniform azimuthal distribution - 110 of the paths, which-that is to SWT's advantage.
-The three surface-wave methods are customized for analyzing data with a low signal-to-noise ratio, which is often observed in collected data from hard-rock sites.
+Here, we show the application of the three surface-wave methods (W/D, LCI, and SWT) to estimate both $V_s$ and $V_p$ models.
+The first two methods are based on multichannel DCs, whereas the latter relies on DCs from two-station method.
+We apply the methods to a challenging test data set that was acquired at a hard-rock site using the irregular source-receiver layout.
+The 95 irregular source-receiver outline limits the use of conventional multi-channel processing methods.
+Conversely, the irregular combination of source-receiver is favorable for the estimation of many two-station DCs with different azimuthal angles, providing high data coverage and uniform azimuthal distribution of the paths, which is to SWT's advantage.
+The three surface-wave methods are customized for analyzing data with a low signal-to-noise ratio, which is often observed in